 - My ex-boyfriend constantly played video games and gave me little to no attention because of them.
 Therefore, all men who play video games are neglecting partners.

-The fallacy of division is the opposite of the fallacy of composition.
+The Fallacy Of Division is the opposite of the Fallacy Of Composition.
 It acts up as soon as you take one global group trait and assume it must be true for every individual inside (or sometimes even outside) that group.
 (2)

-For instance: “Fans of Ninja Turtles love pizza.
+For instance: “Ninja Turtles fans love pizza.
 Billie is a fan, and she watches Ninja Turtles daily.
 Therefore, Billie loves pizza.”

-Here are a few more examples of this fallacy:
+Here are a few more examples:

 - Men prefer thin and athletic women with big breasts.
 So every man must have the same desires for their perfect partner or playmate.